tiby312/dinotree_report/design2.md

 cons:
 more memory (4 floating point values)

 Note, if the size of the elements is the same then the Point+radius only takes up 2 floating point values, so that might be better in certain cases.
 But even in this case, I think the cost of having to do floating point calculations when comparing every bot with every other bot in the query part of the algorithm is too much.
+With a AABB system, absolutely no floating point calculations need to be done to find all colliding pairs.

 # Performance Themes